ArnurSakenov/jusan-git/README.md

-Данный репозиторий содержит скрипт для вывода моего ID на stepik.org
+This repository contains a script to display my ID on stepik.org